horvbalint/surreal-ts/README.md

 ### File configuration

-Since Surreal-ts supports many configuration options and projects usually use the same options every time, it is possible to provide all the options in the form of a `json` file.
+Since surreal-ts supports many configuration options and projects usually use the same options every time, it is possible to provide all the options in the form of a `json` file.
 The keys of the json are the long names of the cli options.

 ## Output